 In 2018 the challenge consisted of young people around the country building a marble run and putting into practice their Engineering Habits of Mind.

 This year’s engineering challenge has the theme: ‘Engineering Improves Lives’.
-The main challenge will be released on 19th March 2019, and students (supported by their teachers), will have two weeks to complete the challenge using the Engineering Design Process and Habits of Mind.
+The main challenge will be released on 19th March 2019, and students (supported by their teachers), will have until 2nd May to complete the challenge using the Engineering Design Process and Habits of Mind.
 The challenge will be based around two of the following topics:

 From the 5th February 2019 teachers will be offered plentiful resources to support them in the delivery of this challenge, with a variety of fun and engaging activities to complete before the main challenge, through which your students’ understanding of engineering and engineering skills will be developed.
 These resources can now be downloaded here with the accompanying resources avaliable here.